rabeckett/Temporal-NetKAT/README.md

 `./tkat.native -test`

+If there is no output for the tests, then run `make clean` followed by `make` to rebuild the executable.
 To compile a simple example policy, we can run the following command:

 `./tkat.native -in examples/path_monitor.tkat -out rules.txt`

+An explanation of each example is given in the comments of the .tkat file.
 The result is a list of prioritized Openflow-like rules, that match and modify packet fields.
 Running `cat rules.txt` displays the resulting rules:

 ```
 [sw=A,pt=1]          ==>  {{state<-4,pt<-2}}